Skip to content

 Numeric and binary formats

-Binary Converter/dev/binary-converterCross-base number conversion (binary, octal, decimal, hex)
+Binary ConverterCross-base number conversion (binary, octal, decimal, hex)

 Hex Converter handles string encoding and single-value decimal conversion.
 Binary Converter translates whole numbers between bases.
 Binary Translator maps characters to bit patterns — a different problem entirely.
 Mixing the last two produces nonsense results that look like bugs in the tool rather than user error.